This is another topic that has been heavily requested by you guys.

 Recommended Exercises & Sequence

-For this program, you pick one exercise per muscle group and increase your reps or weight each workout.
+For this training program, you pick one exercise per muscle group and increase your reps or weight each workout.

 Here’s an example of some exercises I recommend and the sequence you should perform them in.